MACVA Tribute To Maj Gen Dato' Leong Siew Meng (Rtd)

 He was also instrumental in encouraging the setting-up the Veterans Association for the Corps which would serve to provide welfare assistance to those in need and at the same time serves as a conduit for continuing interaction with one another.
 He was at the helm of the Signals Regiment for a period of 13 years until 21 May 1980.

 On 26 June 1980, after handling over the CSO appointment to Brigadier General Dato’ Idris bin Ahmad; he attended the US Army International Fellowship Course at War College, United States.
 On return, he assumed the post of Commandant of the Armed Forces Defence College and was promoted to Major General on 1 June 1983.

 He held the post until his retirement on 1 February 1986 after 33 years of dedicated service to King and Country.
 He married Madame Choong Siok June on 26 May 1956 and has 2 daughters.
 They were divorced on 25 November 1969 and he married Miss May Lee.
 Sadly, he did not get to enjoy a well-deserved retirement.
 Major General Dato' Leong Siew Meng SN:200008 died on 6 May 1986 as a result of a heart attack.

-MACVA are very proud of his many achievements; notably being the first Malaysian officer to be commissioned into the Royals Signals and the first Chinese Chief Signal Officer of the Malaysian Royal Signals Regiment.
+MACVA is very proud of his many achievements; notably being the first Malaysian officer to be commissioned into the Royals Signals and the first Chinese Chief Signal Officer of the Malaysian Royal Signals Regiment.

 One of the Templer’s 12, he was a pioneer of the multiracial Malaysian Armed Forces; a shining example that encourages many others to join and served.
 May this tribute be a small token of appreciation for the sacrifices that he had made for King and country.